BHoM/documentation/docs/Development/Testing/index.md

 - we edited the name of the class appending `Tests`
 - We added an empty test method called as the Engine method we want to verify (`GetStringFromEnum`).
 The test method is decorated with the `[Test]` attribute.

-### Unit test sections: Arrange, Act, Assert
+### Test sections: Arrange, Act, Assert

-Every good unit test should be composed by these 3 clearly identifiable main sections (please refer to [Microsoft's Unit testing best practices](https://learn.microsoft.com/en-us/dotnet/core/testing/unit-testing-best-practices#arranging-your-tests) for more info and examples):
+Every good test should be composed by these 3 clearly identifiable main sections (please refer to [Microsoft's Unit testing best practices](https://learn.microsoft.com/en-us/dotnet/core/testing/unit-testing-best-practices#arranging-your-tests) for more info and examples):

 - **Arrange**: any statement that defines the inputs and configurations required to do the verification;
 - **Act**: execute the functionality that we want to verify, given the Arrange setup;